How do you set the bar for the healthiest cup of coffee?

 The answer is yes, yes, yes, and yes to all those things–and more!

-The best coffee hits a high-standard for every step of the coffee production process from cherry to chalice.
+The best coffee hits a high standard for every step of the coffee production process from coffee plant to coffee pot.
 We call this complex combination of health and good taste The Purity Standard.

 We believe consumers deserve to know how their coffee is harvested, stored, tested, and shipped.